seenons/seenons-be-assignment/README.md

 - TypeScript

-Although experience with these technologies is not a requirement to join our team, we are looking for people who will be able to work in this ecosystem.
-Your own experience will be taken into account when reviewing your assignment, so no need to panic if you are not familiar with them.
+Although experience with these technologies is not a requirement to join our team, we are looking for people who will be able to work in this ecosystem, so we recommend you to use them.

-You can complete the assignment using the following ecosystems:
+If you are not familiar with these technologies, please let us know, you can also complete the assignment using the ecosystems below.

-- Node JS/TS
 - .NET (Core) 5+
 - Java / Kotlin
 - Python